yasgr/yasgr/README.md

-# Hi, I'm Yasmina González 👋
+# Hi, I'm Yasmina 👋

 Frontend Developer with 3+ years of experience building web applications with React and TypeScript.
 I have a background in fintech SaaS and full-stack development, with a strong focus on building reliable, user-facing products.